joppuyo/nice-nginx-error-page/README.md

 ## License

-MIT since the error page uses a MIT-licensed minireset.css library.
+MIT since the error page uses a MIT-licensed minireset.css library, and the Inter font which is licensed under the SIL Open Font License.
 All other files are dual-licensed under MIT and CC0-1.0 license.